 Under this system, every Nikah performed by a licensed Nikah Khawan must be recorded in the Nikah register and reported to the relevant Union Council or local authority.
 The Union Council maintains the official marriage record and may issue a Marriage Registration Certificate based on the information recorded in the Nikah Nama.

-The Nikah Nama, therefore, plays a central role in establishing the legal validity of a marriage.
-It provides documentary proof of the marriage contract and records essential information such as the identities of the spouses, the amount of dower (mehr), the presence of witnesses, and any conditions agreed upon between the parties.
+The Nikah Nama therefore plays a central role in establishing the legal validity of a marriage by recording the identities of the spouses, dower details, witnesses, and agreed marriage conditions.

-In the event of disputes relating to marital rights, dower claims, inheritance issues, or family court proceedings, the Nikah Nama is often relied upon as primary evidence of the marriage contract.
-Courts may examine the contents of the Nikah Nama to determine the terms agreed upon by the parties and the legal obligations arising from the marriage.
+In disputes relating to marital rights, dower claims, inheritance issues, or family court proceedings, the Nikah Nama is often relied upon as primary evidence of the marriage contract.
+Courts may examine its contents to determine the terms agreed between the parties and the legal obligations arising from marriage.